St Albans South Signal Box and Railway Museum

 The box is the largest preserved Midland Railway signal box in the UK and the only one in its original position.
 It has been listed Grade II for its heritage value.

 The box restoration won numerous heritage awards, including the 2010 National Invensys Rail Signalling Award.
 You can see 'before and after' photos of the restoration, and watch a video of the transformation.

 The museum is free to enter, though donations are appreciated.
 Opening hours are limited, normally to specific Sunday afternoons throughout the year, as well as the annual Heritage Open Days weekend in September.
 Please see the official website for current opening details.

 Access from St Albans rail station is very easy.
-Exit the station from platform 4, cross Victoria Street (the B691), turn right across the railway bridge and you will see the Signal Box at the edge of the large car park to your left.
+Leave the station by the Platform 4 exit and turn left to cross the large carpark - the box is at the end of the carpark.
 The entrance is no more than 200 yards from the railway station and will take only a few minutes to reach.

 Most photos are available for licensing, please contact Britain Express image library.